dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

 Help : execute `tcpdump port 8080`

 ```
-The load balancer sends the requests from the ip addresses we found with the nslookup.
+The load balancer sends the requests from the IP addresses we found at the previous question.
 (10.0.5.8 and 10.0.5.136)
 ```

 * In the Apache access log identify the health check accesses from the load balancer and copy some samples into the report.

 ```
-//TODO
 cat ~/stack/apache2/logs/access_log
 10.0.5.8 - - [21/Mar/2024:17:00:22 +0000] "GET / HTTP/1.1" 200 5152
 10.0.5.136 - - [21/Mar/2024:17:00:28 +0000] "GET / HTTP/1.1" 200 5152